ARTICLE I - Membership

 ARTICLE IV - The Club Year, Voting, Nominations, Elections

 SECTION 2.
 Voting.
-At the Annual Meeting or at a special meeting of the Club voting shall be limited to those Regular Members in good standing who are present at the meeting, except for the annual election of Officers, Delegate and Directors and amendments to the Constitution and By-laws (and the standard for the breed) which shall be decided by written ballot cast by mail.
+At the Annual Meeting or at a special meeting of the Club voting shall be limited to those Regular Members in good standing who are present at the meeting, except for the annual election of Officers, Delegate and Directors and amendments to the Constitution and By-laws (and the standard for the breed) which shall be decided by written ballot cast by mail or in accordance with AKC's procedure on Electronic Balloting for AKC Parent Clubs.
 Voting by proxy shall not be permitted.
-The Board of Directors may decide to submit other specific questions for decision of the regular members by written ballot cast by mail.
+The Board of Directors may also decide to submit other specific questions for decision of the regular members.

 SECTION 3.
 Annual Election.
 The election of Officers and Directors and Delegate to the American Kennel Club who may, but need not be a Director or Officer of the Club, shall be conducted by secret ballot.
 Ballots to be valid must be received by the Corresponding Secretary (or independent professional firm designated by the Board) by April 15th.
 Ballots shall be counted by three inspectors of election who are Regular Members in good standing and neither members of the current Board nor candidates on the ballot (Provided, however, that the Board may designate an independent professional firm to send, receive, and count the ballots apart from the Annual Meeting.)